CHAPTER 1 - INTRODUCTION: INDIA AND HER ANCIENT CULTURE

 1. Humanity

-· Famines, plagues, floods killed people
+· Famines, plagues and floods killed people.

-· Religious sanction to inequality of birth
+· Religious sanction was given to inequality of birth.

-· Fewest slaves in number.
+· It had the fewest slaves in number.

-· Rights of slaves protected in Artha-shastra.
+· The Rights of slaves were protected in Arthashastra.

 //When was it actually written?
 Who wrote it?
 Was it a book imposed after the Mauryan empire ended to fix a narrative?
-Need to find proof of legitimacy of its existence
+Need to find proof of legitimacy of its existence.

 · Noble ideals of fair play in battle by Manu.